Telemedicine startup Roman just raised $88M to help you quit smoking

 Roman, a telemedicine startup founded just last year, has raised $88 million in series A funding to expand from men’s health into smoking cessation and other healthcare verticals, the company announced today.
-By going direct-to-consumer, Roman sidesteps many of the complexities of the healthcare industry.
+By going direct-to-consumer, Roman—which today shortens its name to Ro—sidesteps many of the complexities of the healthcare industry.
 The New York-based company had previously raised $3.1 million in seed funding.

-Roman launched in 2017 with a singular focus: treating erectile dysfunction.
+Ro launched as Roman in 2017 with a singular focus: treating erectile dysfunction.
 For $15, customers could meet with a doctor via online chat or video, and obtain a prescription for Viagra, Cialis, or a generic drug.
 Despite not accepting insurance, the company was able to quickly rack up over a million patient-physician interactions.
-According to cofounder and CEO Zachariah Reitano, Roman is on track to earn “tens of millions” in revenue by the end of the year.
+According to cofounder and CEO Zachariah Reitano, the company is on track to earn “tens of millions” in revenue by the end of the year.
+Ro will continue to serve patients seeking treatment for erectile dysfunction under the Roman brand.

-With this new funding, Roman is now looking to tackle other healthcare needs.
+With this new funding, Ro is now looking to tackle other healthcare needs.
 First up is smoking cessation, under a new brand dubbed “Zero.”
 Using the same back-end technology as Roman, Zero will connect smokers looking to quit with licensed physicians.
 Treatment will combine a prescription for bupropion, packs of nicotine gum, and a behavioral app designed to encourage patients as they progress.
 (Research suggests that combining all three approaches is far more effective than attempting to quit cold turkey, which has a success rate of just 3% to 5%.)

 For now, Zero patients will have to pay out-of-pocket for the online consultation with a physician (again, $15), as well as $129 per month for the prescription, gum, and app.
 “More and more people are paying for things out-of-pocket, and what happens is they can actually vote with their feet now and demand a better experience,” Reitano says.
 In the near future, he adds, the company hopes to be able to accept FSA cards as payment.